35 mm movie film: Early history

 In 1880, George Eastman began to manufacture gelatin dry photographic plates in Rochester, New York.
 Along with W. H. Walker, Eastman invented a holder for a roll of picture-carrying gelatin layer-coated paper.
 Hannibal Goodwin then invented a nitrocellulose film base in 1887, the first transparent, flexible film.
 Eastman also produced these components, and his was the first major company to mass-produce such film when, in 1889, Eastman realized that the dry-gelatino-bromide emulsion could be coated onto this clear base, eliminating the paper.

 With the advent of flexible film, Thomas Edison quickly set out on his invention, the Kinetoscope, which was first shown at the Brooklyn Institute of Arts and Sciences on May 9, 1893.
 The Kinetoscope was a film loop system intended for one-person viewing.
 Edison, along with assistant William Kennedy Dickson, followed that up with the Kinetophone, which combined the Kinetoscope with Edison's cylinder phonograph.
 Beginning in March 1892, Eastman and then, from April 1893 into 1896, New York's Blair Camera Co. supplied Edison with film stock.
 Dickson is credited as the inventor of 35 mm movie film in 1889,652 when the Edison company was using Eastman film.653–654 The company still received film from Blair after this; at first Blair would supply only 40 mm film stock that would be trimmed and perforated at the Edison lab to create 1+3/8 in gauge filmstrips, then at some point in 1894 or 1895, Blair began sending stock to Edison that was cut exactly to specification.
 Edison's aperture defined a single frame of film at four perforations high.

-Around 1896, a 35mm projector known as a "photo-rotoscope" was made by W. C. Hughes in London, which advanced the film by means of a "dog" motion.
+Around 1896, a 35 mm projector known as a "photo-rotoscope" was made by W. C. Hughes in London, which advanced the film by means of a "dog" motion.